How to SalesForce

 3. Being good at consulting roles could help you become an expert in implementing Salesforce or a strategic advisor on CRM solutions.

 4. People often think of architectural roles as the highest point in a technical career.
-These roles lead to jobs like Chief Technology Officer or head of corporate architecture.
+These roles lead to jobs like chief technology officer or head of corporate architecture.

 In-Depth Look at Popular Salesforce Niches

-Role Responsibilities and Typical Projects
+Role Responsibilities and Typical Projects: Find out Your Salesforce Niche

 Key Skills Needed and Potential Career Progression